minhnguyen290304/OTTO-E-commerce-Customer-Journey-Analytics-Product-Recommendation/README.md

 3. Which products demonstrate the strongest performance in terms of engagement, cart activity, conversion, and purchasing behavior?

 4. How can customer navigation patterns and product transition relationships be utilized to generate more relevant product recommendations?

+5. How can Power BI and Power Automate be integrated to automate dataset refreshes, KPI monitoring, and recurring report distribution?

 ---